 The Senses category includes those senses you can use to Observe a target.
 You may have other senses, but they're not precise enough to allow you to pinpoint a target or their movements.

-Unless noted, all characters have the Vision sense.
+Unless noted, all characters have the Vision and Hearing sense.

 Senses include:

 Darkvision: You can see in complete darkness, though only in black and white.
 Darkvision can be natural, or the result of technology or magic (see: night vision goggles).
-You lose this sense in areas of normal light, as your vision is overwhelmed, as well as if you are blinded or dazzled.
-Darkvision does not have a range.
+You lose the benefits of this specific sense in areas of Normal or Bright Light, as your eyes default back to standard Vision, as well as if you are Blinded or Dazzled.
+Darkvision does not have a maximum range unless specified by the source.

-Hearing: You can hear the environment around you through echolocation.
-You lose this sense if you are deafened or silenced.
+Hearing: You can hear the environment around you.
+This is the baseline auditory sense for most creatures.
+You lose this sense if you are Deafened or standing in an area affected by a Silence spell.

 Scent: You can identify the environment around you through olfactory clues.
 You lose this sense if you are exposed to powerful scents.
 Scent usually only extends to a certain Range, and only reveals creatures with an aroma.

 Tremorsense: You can identify the environment around you through feeling the vibrations of a solid surface.
-Tremorsense only works if you are on the same surface as the target.
-Tremorsense is negated by flight or levetation.
+Tremorsense only works if you are on the exact same continuous surface as the target.
+Tremorsense is negated by flight or levitation.

 Low-Light Vision can see in Dim Light as well as if it were Normal Light